Cooperation for Female Success: Rhetorical Question or Thought Catalyst?

 We cannot advance and progress as equal genders unless we think, together.
 We cannot transcend ill behavioural patterns without thinking as one.
 We cannot catalyse the evolutionary trajectory of human consciousness without thinking cooperatively.

 So back to the original question.
 Do women need the cooperation of men to succeed?
 I ask you, the reader, to make up your own mind, to observe your own thoughts, to consider what is true for you.
 I ask you to think about the answer, or perhaps, the myriad of other questions that spring to mind when you ponder such a multifarious topic.
 My response should be null and void to you.
 All I propose through this article is a perspective to catalyse thought, however, it is up to you, the reader, to determine an apt response.
-All I suggest is to think!

 The Institute of Managers and Leaders will host the International Women’s Day Great Debate on Friday, 8th March.
 This year’s topic, ‘Her aspiration needs his cooperation’, is the centrepiece in an event seeking to change Australian society by creating, supporting and championing women in leadership.
 Book now for our events in Brisbane, Melbourne, Sunshine Coast, Sydney and Toowoomba or join the conversation on Facebook, Instagram, LinkedIn and Twitter.